PicoCreator/smol-dev-js/README.md

 ## Innovation and insights

-- **Markdown/Human lnaguage is all you need** : No need to learn a new DSL, or a new language, or a new framework.
+- **Markdown/Human language is all you need** : No need to learn a new DSL, or a new language, or a new framework.
 Just use a common language that the AI understand (ie. english) and let the AI handle the rest.

 - **Anthropic AI current laps openAI** : While it needed some prompt changes.
 Even with a single "thread" it laps around 4 threads of gpt 3.5 /and gpt4.
 This is before we even take into account its support for 100k context size (the usage experience between the two is so huge, its hard to explain)